 - Blood clots

-As well as significant cost savings Angeles Health offers the support and expertise of a multidisciplinary team of specialists who help patients understand and manage all of the challenges they face in reclaiming healthy lives.
+As well as significant cost savings Angeles Hospital Tijuana offers the support and expertise of a multidisciplinary team of specialists who help patients understand and manage all the challenges they face in reclaiming healthy lives.
 Our facilities and equipment represent healthcare value that is second to none and the cardiologists and surgeons on our coronary care staff are among the most talented and experienced in the world.

-- All pre-treatment tests and exams
+- All pre-treatment tests and exams.

-- All medical and procedure costs: cardiologists, anesthesia, X-ray equipment, nursing staff and care
+- All medical and procedure costs: cardiologists, anesthesia, X-ray equipment, nursing staff and care.

-- A hard working Case Management team to guide your pre- and post-treatment experience
+- A hard-working Case Management team to guide your pre- and post-treatment experience.

-- Airport transfers from San Diego Airport
+- Pre-treatment consultation if desired.
+Airport transfers from San Diego Airport.

-- Hospital stays may be included depending on type of treatment
+- Hospital stays may be included depending on type of treatment.